AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - fixed a memory leak with the Swig layer where an object was not released properly.
 Thanks go to Stephen Ritter and Toney for tracking down this issue.
 - added a new orbit maneuver example :ref:`scenarioJupiterArrival`
+- made SWIG interface to the MRP derivative variable